Xterior/ICONHAWK/README.md

-Disclaimer: This software is still early alpha and may have some bugs in them.
+Note: This software is still early alpha and may have some bugs in them.
 If you find any please report them to: icxhawk@gmail.com

 TODO: